daattali/beautiful-jekyll/resources_pages/slack.md

 ## The Slack app

 We will be using [Slack](https://slack.com/) as our primary means of electronic communication in the MDS program.
-We will invite you to our Slack team when the program starts.
+We will invite you to our Slack workspace when the program starts.

 #### Channels

-Our Slack team, `UBC-MDS`, contains many _channels_ for conversation.
+Our Slack workspace, `UBC-MDS`, contains many _channels_ for conversation.
 We will enrol you in the channels for the 25 MDS courses, as well as [#data-science-careers](https://ubc-mds.slack.com/messages/data-science-careers/details/), [#git-general](https://ubc-mds.slack.com/messages/git-general/details/), [#python-general](https://ubc-mds.slack.com/messages/python-general/details/) and [#r-general](https://ubc-mds.slack.com/messages/r-general/details/).
 You should be automatically enrolled in the [#general](https://ubc-mds.slack.com/messages/general/details/) and [#random](https://ubc-mds.slack.com/messages/random/details/) channels when you join Slack.

 These channels are all public.
 You can create private channels as well.
 For example, each year the students typically create a private channel for students only.
 At some point we will also invite you to the UBC MDS Alumni Slack workspace, which is completely disconnected from the main UBC MDS Slack workspace you use as a student.